spack/spack/lib/spack/docs/getting_started.rst

 Clean Environment
 ^^^^^^^^^^^^^^^^^

-Many packages' installs can be broken by changing environment variables.
+Many packages' installs can be broken by changing environmental variables.
 For example, a package might pick up the wrong build-time dependencies (most of them not specified) depending on the setting of ``PATH``.  ``GCC`` seems to be particularly vulnerable to these issues.

-Therefore, it is recommended that Spack users run with a *clean environment*, especially for ``PATH``.
+It is therefore recommended that Spack users run with a *clean environment*, especially for ``PATH``.
 Only software that comes with the system, or that you know you wish to use with Spack, should be included.
-This procedure will avoid many strange build errors.
+This precaution will avoid many strange build errors.

 ^^^^^^^^^^^^^^^^^^